NicoleEic/Brain_and_Code/_posts/2019-10-20-colourmaps.md

 ---
 layout: post
-title: "Colourmaps and FSLeyes - more than just aesthetics"
+title: "Colour maps and FSLeyes - more than just aesthetics"
 ---

 Data visualization is a crucial part of neuroimaging research, where we - quite literally - generate images of the brain.
 The famous 'blobs' of functional MRI are real eye-catchers, though sometimes criticised, and a whole-brain connectome of the human brain even made it onto the [cover of a Muse album](https://www.muse.mu/music?album=the_2nd_law).
 As a researcher, we aim to portrays dense and complex information in graphical form that allows the reader to assess an effect with a single look.
 But just like data processing, data visualization requires careful considerations to prevent biases and mislead interpretations.
 One aspect that doesn't get much attention, but which can lead to misinformation and artefacts, is the choice of colour maps.
 As an example case, I show below three random spatially smoothed brain masks, but the same thoughts apply to the visualization of statistical images from fMRI, tractography results, overlap maps in stroke research, etc.